/Chocolate Resources/Chocolate Blog/Elaine Hsieh of EH Chocolatier

 Three Teas Box from EH Chocolatier

 On her business: Elaine and Catharine make all of their products buy hand in small batches using the highest quality ingredients.
 Elaine summarizes their philosophy perfectly “Attention to detail, maintaining a consistent aesthetic and quality, execution and follow through are a large part, as is nurturing strong relationships with each other, our staff, neighbors, customers and other businesses”.
 When they launched their business in 2010, they decided to keep things small, first selling their chocolates through a “friends and family” program that eventually became their chocolate club.
 Then they sold their products online and to wholesale customers instead of opening up a brick and mortar retail store.
 Their business is currently about 60% wholesale and 40% retail (mostly online and at markets).
-A quick scan of the press page on their website clearly shows the multitude of praise they’ve received, including most recently in Martha Stewart Living (they were also nominees for Martha Stewart – American Made in 2014).
+A quick scan of the press page on their website clearly shows the multitude of praise they’ve received, including most recently in Martha Stewart Living (they were also nominated for Martha Stewart – American Made in 2014).
 Elaine and Catharine’s partnership is a remarkable one – they are “yin and yang” in terms of complementing each other’s strengths.
 Catharine’s children were older, and she kept a different schedule.
 Elaine does more of the business side of operations.
 It took three years for them to be comfortable enough financially to hire some staff.
 Without any support from outside investors, they own 100% of the company themselves.

 Chef’s Choice Box from EH Chocolatier